9 Best Places to Visit in The Upper Peninsula of Michigan

 I have to admit, when I first traveled through it, I didn’t expect that there were so many things to do in the Upper Peninsula of Michigan and in hindsight, I wish I stayed around this region longer to do just that.
 But never the less, I did see a lot and in this post, I want to share 9 of the best places to see there.

-Here are the 9 best places to visit in the Upper Peninsula of Michigan:
+Best places to visit in the Upper Peninsula:

 The prettiest part of the entire Upper Peninsula of Michigan has to be Pictured Rocks National Lakeshore (at least this is I thought) and it was the main attraction I wanted to see during my road trip in that area.